 - Electronic records

 The sources used to write this book date from NEC's founding in 1867 up until 1991.
 These include both sources from within NEC and also external sources.
 Included among the NEC sources are years worth of articles from NEC publications, books about NEC such as Chester Williams’ Indeed Music and Wallace Goodrich’s Recollections, a promotional booklet entitled “Tribute to Jordan Hall” and other NEC sources such as programs, a catalog/calendar from 1890-1891, and accumulations of information from other NEC sources.
 External sources include various articles from publications such as The Boston Globe, The Boston Herald, Harpers, The Musical Herald, and The Musical Quarterly.
 Other publications used as sources include excerpts from: Edward Fitzpatrick’s dissertation, The Music Conservatory in America; The Boston Symphony Orchestra by M.A.
 DeWolfe Howe; The Life and Letters of Henry Lee Higginson; “Music in America” by Antonin Dvorak; 100 Years of the Boston Pops;”Chadwick and the New England Conservatory of Music” by Allan Lincoln Langley; and “An Amazing Career: The Life of Eben Tourjee” by Elizabeth I. Samuel.
 Also included as reference sources are biographical sketches (mainly from Baker’s and Grove’s Dictionaries) and bibliographic listings.
+Lastly there are prints of photographs used in the book as well as photo credits information.

 The second series, Notes, consists of pages of Notes used in the writing of this book.
 The Notes are divided into those originating from NEC sources and those taken from external sources.
 They are further divided into handwritten and typewritten.
 In some cases, the typewritten notes duplicate the handwritten notes.
 Also among the handwritten notes are 3 pages of printed color photos depicting various NEC properties